hash-bang/Conkie/README.md

 * `system.hostname` - The hostname of the system e.g. `MyLaptop` / `localhost`
 * `system.load` - A three part array listing the 1, 5 and 15 minute load readings as floats
 * `system.platform` - Node compatible short platform name
+* `system.temperature` - Collection of system temperatures (assumes `sensors` is installed).
+See below for sub-keys
+* `system.temperature.main` - Main ambient system temperature
+* `system.temperature.cores` - Array of each CPU core temperature
 * `system.uptime` - The system uptime in seconds